yihui/yihui.org/content/tinytex/pain.md

 <!-- -->

-> Seriously one of my only holdups teaching LaTex in Rmarkdown (still taught it anyway) is now solved.
+> Seriously one of my only holdups teaching LaTeX in Rmarkdown (still taught it anyway) is now solved.

 > --- [ Tyson Barrett](https://twitter.com/healthandstats/status/941169151749406720)